Bridget Riley: Early life and education

+Her early work was figurative and semi-impressionist.
+Between 1958 and 1959, her work at the advertising agency showed her adoption of a style of painting based on the pointillist technique.

+In 1959, Riley met the painter and art educator Maurice de Sausmarez at a residential summer school that he ran with Harry Thubron and Diane Thubron.
+He became her friend and mentor, inspiring her to look closer at Futurism and Divisionism and artists such as Klee and Seurat.
+Riley and de Sausmarez began an intense romantic relationship later that year and spent the summer of 1960 together painting in Italy where they visited the Venice Biennale which was hosting a large exhibition of Futurist art.
+Riley painted Pink landscape (1960), a pointillist study of the landscape near Radicofani during this holiday.
+When the relationship ended in autumn of the same year, Riley suffered a personal and artistic crisis, creating paintings that would lead to black and white Op Art works, such as Kiss (1961).
+She began to develop her signature Op Art style consisting of black and white geometric patterns that explore the dynamism of sight and produce a disorienting effect on the eye and produces movement and colour.
+Riley and de Sausmarez maintained a professional friendship until his death in 1969.
+Riley has often cited his role as an early mentor and de Sausmarez's monograph on Riley and her work was published after his death in 1970.

 Early in her career, Riley worked as an art teacher for children from 1957 to 1958 at the Convent of the Sacred Heart, Harrow (now known as Sacred Heart Language College).
 At the Convent of the Sacred Heart, she began a basic design course.
 Later she worked at the Loughborough School of Art (1959), Hornsey College of Art, and Croydon College of Art (1962–64).

 In 1961, she and her partner Peter Sedgley visited the Vaucluse plateau in the South of France, and acquired a derelict farm which they eventually transformed into a studio.
 Back in London, in the spring of 1962, Victor Musgrave of Gallery One held her first solo exhibition.

 In 1968, Riley, with Sedgley and the journalist Peter Townsend, created the artists' organisation SPACE (Space Provision Artistic Cultural and Educational), with the goal of providing artists large and affordable studio space.